Python for Remote Sensing: Analysis, Visualization, and Workflow for Earth Scientists

 This course is designed to introduce earth scientists to modern programming tools and techniques to view and analyze data.
 The primary goal is for attendees to:

-• Perform basic analysis using Python
+• Perform basic array manipulation and analysis

 Agenda

-All times in Mountain Standard Time (MST)
+All times in Eastern Standard Time (EST)

-8:00amMeet and greet/computing environment set-up
+8:00amMeet and greet/computing set-up

 8:15amBasic Python and Jupyter Notebooks

-9:00amUnderstanding and viewing to scientific data formats
+9:00amUnderstanding and viewing satellite data formats

 9:30amImporting scientific data files